Mackinaw City, Michigan: Mackinaw City from mid-19th century to present

 In 1857, two men by the names of Conkling and Searles planned what would become Mackinaw City.
 The original plan reserved the northern portion as a park, to preserve the area that was once Fort Michilimackinac and to accommodate a hoped-for lighthouse.
 This was not built for nearly a generation after the land was set aside.

 During the second half of the 1800s, the Mackinaw area (and northern Michigan in general) saw an increase in summer resort tourism.
 In 1875, Mackinac National Park became the second National Park in the United States after Yellowstone National Park in the Rocky Mountains.

 Old Mackinac Point Lighthouse began operation in 1889 and the adjacent Fog Signal Building was built in 1906.
 This lighthouse, which operated until 1957, would eventually replace McGulpin Point Light, which operated between 1869 and 1906, at its location in the far western end of the village limits, with the current address of 500 Headlands Road.

 The village became a vital port for train ferries crossing the Straits beginning in the 1890s, and later, for ferries for automobiles.
 In the 1890s, Mackinaw had one newspaper, the Mackinaw Witness, published weekly by Presbyterian missionary Rev. G. W. Wood, Jr.

 Auto ferries began running in the early 1900s.
 Camping began in Michilimackinac State Park in 1907.

 When the Mackinac Bridge was completed in 1957, the Old Mackinac Point Lighthouse was decommissioned immediately thereafter.
 At the same time, a grant was provided to the Mackinac Island State Park Commission, which owned the property at the Bridge's southern terminus, to begin archeological excavations of the Michilimackinac ruins.
 Ultimately, a reconstruction of the fort to its 1770s appearance would be constructed.

 Auto ferries, which had been running since the early 1900s, ended in 1957 after the completion of the Mackinac Bridge.

 Train ferries crossed the Straits until 1984.
 Mackinaw City remains an important port city for tourists traveling by passenger ferry boat to Mackinac Island using Shepler's ferry company, and Star Line services.

 Through the course of time, the main industry of Mackinaw City became almost strictly tourist-oriented, with other major sources of employment being civic services such as mail, police, firefighting, schooling, and so on.
 Camping, which began in Michilimackinac State Park in 1907, was halted in 1971 as a Maritime Park was opened in 1972 around the lighthouse.
 This park was shut down in 1990, but Old Mackinac Point Lighthouse was opened to the public in 2004.
-Mill Creek State Park, which includes the area believed to be where Mill Creek's sawmill once flourished when Mackinac Island was being settled, is located about five miles (8 km) southeast of the village along U.S. Highway 23 (US 23).
+Dousman's Mill (formerly Historic Mill Creek State Park), which includes the area believed to be where Mill Creek's sawmill once flourished when Mackinac Island was being settled, is located about five miles (8 km) southeast of the village along U.S. Highway 23 (US 23).